videntity/tweatwell/README.rst

 Production Configuration using Apache and modWSGI
 =================================================
-Production Django configuration can be done in many ways and a exhaustive explanation is beyond the scope of these setup instructions.
-The information here is just provided as a quick jumpstart.
-More detailed documentation may be found online.
-Please see the Django documentation at http://djangoproject.org for more information.
+Production Django configuration can be done in many ways and an exhaustive explanation is beyond the scope of these setup instructions.
+The information provided here is just provided as a quick jumpstart.
+More detailed documentation may be found at http://djangoproject.org.
 ::
     sudo apt-get install apache2 libapache2-mod-wsgi
     cd tweatwell